clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

 ([pred coll])
 ```

-`every` takes a function that accepts a single argument and a collection.
+`every?` takes a function that accepts a single argument and a collection.

-`every` returns true if the predicate returns true for every item in
+`every?` returns true if the predicate returns true for every item in
 the collection, otherwise it returns false.

 ```klipse-clojure